About Terra Insurance Services

-As an independent insurance agency located in Philadelphia, Pennsylvania, Terra Insurance Services helps you find insurance solutions tailored to your individual needs.
+As an independent insurance agency located in Philadelphia, Pennsylvania, Brickell, Florida, and Cape Coral, Florida, Terra Insurance Services helps you find insurance solutions tailored to your individual needs.
 We draw from a vast pool of personal, property and commercial insurance policies.
-We provide personal, business and life insurance for all of Pennsylvania and New Jersey including Huntingdon Valley, PA, Bucks County, Montgomery County, Delaware County and Chester County.
+We provide personal, business and life insurance for all of Florida, New Jersey, and Pennsylvania including Huntingdon Valley, PA, Bucks County, Montgomery County, Delaware County and Chester County.

 Insurance solutions across six languages!

 Colleen and her team are amazing, they provide the best service and have best rates around.Lois K.Philadelphia, PA

 I love the customer services representatives- so sweet!!
 Great agency!Julia F.Philadelphia, PA